cashubtc/eNuts/SECURITY_POLICY.md

 We kindly request that you refrain from disclosing any security-related information publicly until we have had a chance to review and address the reported issue.
 We are committed to acting in accordance with all relevant laws and regulations to protect the security of our users and data.

-Thank you for helping us make [Project Name] more secure.
+Thank you for helping us make eNuts more secure.